 How Automox Can Help

 Enter Automox.
-Our easy-to-install, cloud-based, automated patching solution allows you to know exactly what your security posture is, seeing which endpoints are misconfigured, missing critical patches or are out of compliance, and then automates the basics of security hygiene, ensuring every system is fully patched and correctly configured regardless of OS, software or geographic location.
+Our easy-to-install, cloud-native, automated patching solution allows you to know exactly what your security posture is, seeing which endpoints are misconfigured, missing critical patches or are out of compliance, and then automates the basics of security hygiene, ensuring every system is fully patched and correctly configured regardless of OS, software or geographic location.

 As the technology industry moves into an increasingly digital space, employing good habits of cyber hygiene will be crucial for travel companies to avoid the significant financial and reputational harm that comes with a data breach.
 Ask Automox how you can make your infrastructure more resilient by automating the basics of cyber hygiene.